jballas/120-work/hw-3/readme.md

 ## Specific questions/concerns for next week

 Next week we get deeper into drawing with code.
 While working on the simple Hello World text program I immediately wanted to animate the text.
 I looked through the p5 library at examples, but felt very confused and uncertain.
 Especially when I looked at the mouseMoved function.
 The reference page mentioned variables and the values.
-I couldn't figure out what to do with those values, or whether I could use this to make my text move at all.
+I couldn't figure out what to do with those values, or whether I could use them to make my text move at all.
 In the end I only adjusted the font size and style.

-## Concludsion
+## Conclusion

 Programming in JavaScript is intimidating, but understanding the logic behind it makes it much easier.
 Knowing a program begins with the setup with the drawing after that makes sense.
 However, I'm skeptical about drawing using only number values to make shapes, and I wonder whether this will feel as meaningful as taking a pen to paper.
 It seems like more work, and too many numbers, to do something as simple as draw a shape, or a house or portrait, but if we can animate or create movement as well, then that appeals to me.
 Ultimately, I want to create a story.
-I love writing novels, and want to do something related to one of my novels for my final project.
+I love writing novels and want to do something related to one of my novels for my final project.
 I don't know how yet.